JesseXiong7/JesseXiong7.github.io/block1.md

 This course introduced me to the main areas of information technology and programming.
 I learned how computers work from both a hardware and software perspective, how operating systems manage data, and how programming languages are used to create solutions.
 I practiced using the Command Prompt to navigate and organize files, wrote my first JavaScript programs, and explored how problem solving, logic, and data connect in the IT field.
 The course also covered cybersecurity awareness and introduced me to GitHub for storing and sharing projects.

 ### What I Learned
-**Exploring IT and Problem Solving**
-I identified the physical components of a computer and learned their functions and how they communicate with software.
-I compared problem-solving models and practiced breaking down challenges into step-by-step solutions using logic and analysis.
+- Identified physical components of a computer and learned how hardware communicates with software
+- Applied problem-solving models and practiced breaking challenges into step-by-step logic

-**Command Prompt and File Systems**
+- Navigated file systems using the Command Prompt (CLI) to create, manage, and organize folders
-I used the CLI to navigate directories, create folders, and organize files.
-I also made a **Command Prompt Tree Diagram** to show my folder structure and file hierarchy visually.
+- Built a **Command Prompt Tree Diagram** to visualize directory structures

-**Programming Logic and JavaScript Basics**
-I wrote small JavaScript programs to manipulate text and graphics in a browser.
-Projects included:
+- Wrote small JavaScript programs to manipulate graphics and text in a browser
-- **Smiley Face in JavaScript (jsActivity.html)** – used text and shapes to build a smiley face.
-- **Animated Rainbow (jxiong34_turtle.html)** – used Turtle Graphics and HTML to create a moving rainbow.
-These helped me understand how code interacts with the web and how logic creates visual outcomes.

-**Cybersecurity Awareness**
-I learned about password management and how to identify phishing and social engineering tactics.
-Following best practices taught me how to secure my own accounts and projects.

-**Source Control and GitHub**
-I was introduced to GitHub for version control and hosting projects, which I now use for my academic portfolio and future data projects.
+- Created projects such as **jsActivity.html** (smiley face) and **jxiong34_turtle.html** (animated rainbow)
+- Learned foundational cybersecurity concepts including passwords, phishing, and account protection
+- Used GitHub for source control and learned the basics of storing, tracking, and managing code

 ### Artifacts and Projects
 - [Command Prompt Tree Diagram](block1_artifacts/intro_computers_programming/Command%20Prompt%20Tree%20Diagram.PNG)